Project-KRIG/KOTH/README.md

 - [ ] Add weapon shops where players are able to use thier money to buy different guns for this life.
 - [ ] Allow the player to see thier rank, XP and money.
 - [x] Add exports to allow for external resources to interact with KOTH.
-- [ ] Add a friendly fire config option.
+- [x] Add a friendly fire config option.
 - [ ] Add spawn immunity to prevent spawn camping.
 - [ ] Add a spawn guard to maybe restrict players from entering enemy team spawns.
 - [ ] Update UI's to look better (react).
 - [ ] Add chat commands (bug report, help, etc.).
 - [ ] Don't give zone XP if teams are drawing (stops grinding).
+- [ ] Add local voip system.
+- [ ] Add radio system for team radios.
+- [ ] TP/kill players if they go outside the AOP.

 If you find any bugs or have any sugestions to add to the resource please add them to the forum post on the fivem forums or submit a feature request using the [issues](https://github.com/The-Neco/KOTH/issues) section of github.